 That’s highly impressive!
 I appreciate the included charging stand, too – every time I finish using the OneBlade, I set it in the stand, knowing it will keep the battery at peak capacity.

 Water Resistant and Easy to Clean

-Because the OneBlade Pro is water resistant, it can be used in the shower, even with foam (my preference on days which allow me the time for that extra bit of luxury), and easily rinsed off under the tap.
+Because the OneBlade Pro is water-resistant, it can be used in the shower, even with foam (my preference on days that allow me the time for that extra bit of luxury), and easily rinsed off under the tap.
 Of course, there’s nothing stopping you from using the OneBlade dry – in either case, it performs well!

 That works out to just a hair (pun intended) under £3.00 per month.
 Far cheaper than a four-pack of disposable multi-bladed cartridges!